kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image30.png)

-I’ll enter a name here and Invoke- and we see my new output from my Green service.
+We’ll enter a name here and Invoke- and we see the new output from our Green service.
 This is one example of how OpenShift makes it very easy for development and operations teams to perform sophisticated deployments of their applications.

+This completes the OpenShift Workshop for today.
+We will now continue onto the OpenShift Virtualization workshop.
+If you are finished before everyone else, please hang out, ask questions, help colleagues, etc.